What can you do when the power goes off?

 By your landlord

 Your landlord may be guilty of harassment if s/he removes or restricts your access to essential services such as gas, electricity or water, or fails to pay the bills so that these services are cut off.
 Harassment by a landlord is a serious criminal offence.
-You may be able to get help from the council’s tenancy relations officer, or take your landlord to court.
+You may be able to get help from the council, or take your landlord to court.

-If you are in this situation you should get advice.
+If you are in this situation you should get help.

 Making a complaint about an energy supplier